 My minification process was not as automated as I would have liked.
 First I need to combine the js files and remove all the debug code.
 Then run it through Google Closure, Terser, zip it, and zip it again with advzip to squeeze out a few more bytes.

 If you’d like to learn more about how my code works check out the GitHub repository with the full source code for the game and engine.
 It’s open source under the GPLv2 so you can even use it in your own projects!

 I’ve learned a few things both during and after the game jam and here’s a some ideas I have for next time.

 - Improved Minification – There are many places I could have squeezed out a few more bytes but didn’t want to risk introducing bugs.
 Also it would be great if my minification pass was more automated.
 Another problem is that Google Closure works great for most things but also adds a bunch of unwanted code to my game.

 - Combining the Vector2 and Color classes into a more flexible Vector class.

 - Image Compression – I thought my png couldn’t get much smaller but there are some tools available like Tinypng that can do even better.
 Running my tile sheet through that tool would have saved an additional .12k!

 - Better Audio & Music – My ZzFX sound generator worked out great but I want to add more features for next year.
 Also I’d like to have built in support for music.

 - After extensive testing I decided to use requestAnimationFrame as the fixed 60 fps update loop rather then a setInterval because it was noticeably smoother in both Chrome and Firefox.
-However I have some concern that 60 fps is not guaranteed and I may need to add some extra code to deal with that.
+However 60 fps is not guaranteed so I need to rework the update to use a fixed timestep.

 Thank you for reading (or at least scrolling to the end) of my epic JS13k postmortem!
 This is the most work I’ve ever put into a game jam game so it was a real challenge explaining it all in somewhat readable format.